 Although Eastern Box Turtles are the most common of the Box Turtles, they are listed as ‘vulnerable’.
 Some ways to help Jasper and Jasmine’s wild counterparts are to leave piles of leaves for potential overwintering habitat (this works for many other types of creatures as well) and generally leaving them be when you see them in the wild.
 If you happen to see one trying to cross a busy road, the kindest thing to do would be to gently pick them up and move them to the side of the road in which they were traveling.
 Do not take them back in the other direction as they will simply try to cross again, and don’t travel with them to a new location as you could potentially releasing them in another creature’s territory.

-Our resident bullfrog, CJ, was donated to WPNR by the biology lab at Saint Vincent College.
-She now lives a comfortable life as one of our education ambassadors.
-She arrived at WPNR in September of 2018.
+Our resident bullfrog, CJ, lives a comfortable life as one of our education ambassadors.
+He arrived at WPNR in September of 2018.
 Bullfrogs are one of the most common frogs in Pennsylvania and are named for the ‘bull’ like sound that they make, a sound that can often be heard from Croaky on quiet days.